Southern Illinois University

 Evolution

-Not until after graduate school did I begin to embrace "evolution" as an area of special academic interest.
-Of course, evolutionary ideas had always permeated my natural history reading.
-Loren Eiseley's books The Immense Journey and Darwin's Century had especially impressed me, but Purdue's core biology curriculum had not included a course focused on evolutionary principles.
-(Neither did SIUC's Zoology Department have an evolution course until I introduced one myself.)
+Evolutionary ideas had always permeated my natural history reading, but not until after graduate school did I begin to embrace "evolution" as an area of special academic interest.
+Loren Eiseley's books The Immense Journey and Darwin's Century had impressed me long before, but Purdue's core biology curriculum had not included a course focused on evolutionary principles.
+(Neither did SIUC's Zoology Department offer an evolution course until I introduced one myself.)
 I was finally drawn irresistably toward evolution by Steven Jay Gould's essays in Natural History magazine.
-Through such reading I gradually realized that adding a comparative, phylogenetic approach to my Drosophila research might open up a niche with less competition than mainstream neurobiology.
-And without Gould's personal encouragement, in his response when I sent him a fan letter, I might have lacked confidence to pursue further work in evolutionary theory.
+Through such reading I gradually realized that adding a comparative, phylogenetic approach to my Drosophila research might open up a niche for research with less competition than mainstream neurobiology.
+And without Gould's personal encouragement, in his response when I sent him a fan letter in the early 1980s, I might have lacked confidence to pursue further work in evolutionary theory.

-With that shift in focus, my style of research began a transformation from simply describing individually differentiated nerve cells to exploring how such nerve cells might evolve.
-What attributes of biological organization might facilitate the evolutionary malleability of animal behavior?
-Thus was born the concept of "metaptation," followed by the obvious question: How might metaptation be implemented by genetics?
+With that shift in focus, my style of research began a transformation from simply describing characteristics of individually identifiable nerve cells to inquiring into features of biological organization that might facilitate the evolutionary malleability of animal behavior.
+How might the specific attributes of neurons evolve (cf. "Behavioral Adjustments," 1997; "Giant Axons," 2013)?
+Thus was born the concept of "metaptation," followed by the obvious question: How might metaptation be implemented by molecules?
 That question led to imagining "evolutionary tuning knobs" based on repetitive DNA.
-Once such genetic tuning knobs turned out to exist in the real world of molecular genetics, I began to realize that the grammar of the genome might be parsed into more than just "genes" and "junk," to include a variety of "mutational protocols."
+Once such genetic tuning knobs turned out to exist in the real world of molecular genetics, I began to realize that the grammar of the genome might be parsed into more than just "genes" and "junk," to include a variety of "mutation protocols" that promote evolvability.

 Top of page